github-felipe-caputo/raytracer/README.md

 ## Versions

 Not really about versions per se, but there are 2 "different" engines here.
 On master you have the full ray tracer engine, with all the good stuff (multithreads, kd-trees, textures, area lights, etc).
-But there is one branch from this repo called 'raymarching', and as the name implies, this branch is slightly different and includes the ray marching stuff that I added to create volumetric lights and volumetric shadows.
+But there is one branch from this repo called `rayMarching`, and as the name implies, this branch is slightly different and includes the ray marching stuff that I added to create volumetric lights and volumetric shadows.

 ## Read more at